-To set: ↓ Start ↓ LOEK Press Start 3 times.
-"LOCK" appears in the display window.
-"LOCK" continues to be displayed until Child Safety Lock is cancelled.
-Any button may be pressed but the microwave will not start.
-To cancel: Press Stop/Reset 3 times.
+To set: Press Start 3 times.

+The indication light "

+To Cancel: Press Stop/Reset 3 times.
 The display will return to colon or time of day when Child Lock has been cancelled.

 - 1. You can set the Child Lock feature when the display shows a colon or time of day. - 2.
 To set or cancel child safety lock, Start or Stop/Reset button must be pressed 3 times within 10 seconds.